By Estelle Sobel Erasmus

 Twitter: This Year (2013)

 Today I am happy to say I have over 2,400 twitter followers; and have done about that many tweets.
 Its literally amazing how many followers I have now, I must admit I had a little peep at the 18 Best Sites to Buy Real Twitter Followers (Reviews) – Quantum Marketer to see if I could bump it up a little more, but I’m happy to say I have this amount for now!
+I’ve been thinking about growing my other social media channels such as Instagram, I’ve heard of something like botting on Instagram and how that can help, so perhaps that is something I will look into.
 In addition, I co-hosted a twitter party, learned how to run a twitter party, learned all about how to use hashtags to grow your twitter following (and even wrote an article on it, which will soon be published).
 Twitter is a pretty powerful platform which, like twitter influencers everywhere, is why I’m so proud of this achievement.
 In fact I’d recommend it as the best starting point for any budding blogger.

 Highlights: Last Year (2012)